nicolelau/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/01-installing-liferay-dxp/02-installation-overview.md

 Liferay DXP can be manually deployed to [Tomcat](./01-installing-liferay-on-an-application-server/01-installing-liferay-on-tomcat.md), [WildFly](placeholder-link), [JBoss EAP](placeholder-link), [WebLogic](placeholder-link), or [WebSphere](./01-installing-liferay-on-an-application-server/05-installing-liferay-on-websphere.md) application servers.

 Manual deployments require using the Liferay DXP `.war` file and other dependencies.
-To learn more about these files and other available Liferay DXP downloads see [Obtaining Liferay](./03-obtaining-liferay.md).
+To learn more about these files and other available Liferay DXP downloads see [Downloading Liferay DXP](./03-downloading-liferay-dxp.md).

 ## Connecting a Database